bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Parameter Annotation Decorator
 ------------------------------

-The ``parameter_annotation_decorator`` allows to override any annotation item of the plan, including text descriptions of the plan and parameters, parameter type annotations and default values.
+The ``parameter_annotation_decorator`` (:ref:`plan_annotation_api`) allows to override
+any annotation item of the plan, including text descriptions of the plan and parameters, parameter type annotations and default values.
 The decorator can be used to define all annotation items of a plan, but it is generally advised that it is used only when absolutely necessary.

 .. note::

   If the default value of a parameter is defined in the decorator, the parameter **must** have a default value defined in the header.
 The default values in the decorator and the header do not have to match.
-See the :ref:`notes <default_values_in_decorator>` for the use case.
+See the use case in :ref:`notes <default_values_in_decorator>`.

 Plan and Parameter Descriptions
 +++++++++++++++++++++++++++++++

 Text descriptions of plans and parameters are not used by Queue Server and do not affect processing of plans.
-In some applications it may be desirable to have different versions of text descriptions in plan documentation (e.g. technical description) and in user interface (e.g. instructions on how to use plans remotely).
-The decorator allows to override plan and/or parameter descriptions from the docstring.
-In this case the descriptions defined in the decorator will be displayed to the user.
+In some applications it may be desirable to have different versions of text descriptions for documentation (e.g. technical description) and for user interface (e.g. instructions on how to use plans remotely).
+The decorator allows to override plan and/or parameter descriptions extracted from the docstring.
+In this case the descriptions defined in the decorator are displayed to the user.

 All parameters in `parameter_annotation_decorator` are optional.
-In the following example, the description for the parameter `npts` is not overridden by the decorator:
+In the following example, the description for the parameter `npts` is not overridden in the decorator:

 .. code-block::  python